Kings snap 9-game losing streak, beat Mavericks 121-107 - WHIZ News

-DALLAS (AP) — De’Aaron Fox scored 30 points, Harrison Barnes added 24 and Terence Davis II 23 as the Sacramento Kings snapped a nine-game losing streak with a 121-107 victory over the Dallas Mavericks on Sunday night.
+DALLAS (AP) — De’Aaron Fox had 30 points and 12 rebounds, Harrison Barnes scored 24 and Terence Davis II added 23 as the Sacramento Kings snapped a nine-game losing streak with a 121-107 victory over the Dallas Mavericks on Sunday night.

 Barnes scored 11 in the third quarter as the Kings built a 21-point lead midway through the period.
 Sacramento, which never trailed, held off a late Dallas run that cut the lead to six with 3½ minutes left.

+“Our communication was better, our rebounding was better, our shot challenging was better,” Kings coach Luke Walton said.

-Luka Doncic scored 37 points, 22 in the fourth quarter, for the Mavericks, who lost for the fifth time in seven games following a season-long five-game winning streak.
+Luka Doncic scored 37 points, 22 in the fourth quarter, for the Mavericks, who dropped their fourth straight home game.
 Dorian Finney-Smith scored 22 points, one short of his season high, and Jalen Brunson added 20 off the bench.

+“Give Sacramento credit,” Mavericks coach Rick Carlisle said.
+“They came in here on a long losing streak.
+They decided they were going to throw their best game at us.
+They did, and they ended up getting the win.”

+“That was fun,” Walton said of watching Fox and Doncic trading baskets for much of the fourth quarter.
+“It probably would have been a little more fun if we weren’t fighting a nine-game losing streak.”

 The Kings ran off the game’s first eight points and led by 12 late in the first quarter before Dallas settled down and tied the score 25-all 3½ minutes into the second period.
 Davis scored 15 points in the second quarter, including all three of his 3-pointers, helping the Kings take a 67-50 lead at halftime.